 We are a party to a number of technology licenses that are important to our business and expect to enter into additional licenses in the future.
-For example:

-1) We rely on an exclusive license to certain patents and know-how from Janssen Pharmaceutical NV (Janssen NV), which include seladelpar and certain other PPAR δ compounds (the PPAR δ Products).
-Under the exclusive license with Janssen NV we have full control and responsibility over the research, development and registration of any PPAR δ Products and are required to use diligent efforts to conduct all such activities.
-If we fail to comply with our obligations under our agreement with Janssen NV, including our obligations to expend more than a de minimus amount of effort and resources on the research and/or development of at least one PPAR δ product, to make any payment called for under the agreement, not to disclose any non-exempt confidential information related to the agreement, or to use diligent efforts to promote, market and sell any PPAR δ Product under the agreement, such action would constitute a default under the agreement and Janssen NV may have the right to terminate the license, in which event we would not be able to develop or market products covered by the license, including in the case of the Janssen NV license, seladelpar, which would have a materially adverse effect on our business.
+For example, we rely on an exclusive license to certain patents and know-how from Janssen Pharmaceutical NV (Janssen NV), which include seladelpar and certain other PPAR\delta compounds (the PPAR\delta Products).
+Under the exclusive license with Janssen NV we have full control and responsibility over the research, development and registration of any PPARôProducts and are required to use diligent efforts to conduct all such activities.
+If we fail to comply with our obligations under our agreement with Janssen NV, including our obligations to expend more than a de minimis amount of effort and resources on the research and/or development of at least one PPARô product, to make any payment called for under the agreement, not to disclose any non-exempt confidential information related to the agreement, or to use diligent efforts to promote, market and sell any PPARô Product under the agreement, action would constitute a default under the agreement and Janssen NV may have the right to terminate the license, in which even the we would not be able to develop or market products covered by the license, including in the case of the Janssen NV license, seladelpar, which would have a materially adverse effect on our business.